 Scrum?
 Kanban?
-Anyone for Scrumban?by Christian Miles
+Anyone for Scrumban?originally written by Christian Miles

 If you're reasonably well acquainted with Agile methodology, you've most likely got a good understanding of Scrum, the project management method associated mostly with software development.
 It's very well established, has its typical roles, artifacts and ceremonies.
 But there is also Kanban, historically associated with industrial process management, perhaps less known among software developers, but much easier to apply and very useful for work based on operations more than run by projects completion schemes.
 But have you thought of the good that may come from joining the two together?

 Kanban fits not just software development work, but all other kid of work too, from support tickets to strict office project management - things, which in Scrum there simply is no room for.
 With the way the two methodologies complement each other, it comes as no surprise that someone might have thought of combining the two!
 Christian Miles provides a few steps for starting a good Scrumban practice.

 As in Scrum and in Kanban, Scrumban will get visualized on a board.
 You should start as simple as possible, so split the board into your "to do", "doing" and "done".
 It's always advised to set a WIP limit right away (to both embed good practice and to eliminate multitasking straight from the beginning).